 Responsibility to Complete Contractual Obligations: Contractor is responsible for completing submission and corrections to Encounter Data for Covered Services received by Enrollees during the period of the Agreement.
 Contractor is responsible for submitting any outstanding financial or other reports required for Covered Services rendered or Claims paid during the term of the Agreement.

-Contractor shall (i) provide such other information to the Exchange, Enrollees and/or the succeeding QHP, and/or (ii) take any such further action as is required to effect an orderly transition of Enrollees to another QHP in accordance with requirements set forth under this Agreement and/or necessary to the continuity and transition of care in accordance with applicable laws, rules and regulations.
+Contractor shall (i) provide such other information to the Exchange, Enrollees and/or the succeeding QHP Issuer, and/or (ii) take any such further action as is required to effect an orderly transition of Enrollees to another QHP in accordance with requirements set forth under this Agreement and/or necessary to the continuity and transition of care in accordance with applicable laws, rules and regulations.

 7.6 Coverage Following Termination and Decertification

-Upon the termination of the Agreement and decertification of one or more of Contractor’s Certified QHP, Contractor shall cooperate fully with the Exchange in order to effect an orderly transition of Enrollees to another Certified QHP as directed by the Exchange.
+Upon the termination of the Agreement and decertification of one or more of Contractor’s QHP, Contractor shall cooperate fully with the Exchange in order to effect an orderly transition of Enrollees to another QHP as directed by the Exchange.
 This cooperation shall include, without limitation, (i) attending post- termination meetings, (ii) providing or arranging for the provision of Covered Services as may be deemed necessary by Participating Providers to assure the appropriate continuity of care, and/or (iii) communicating with affected Enrollees in cooperation with the Exchange and/or the succeeding contractor, each as shall be reasonably requested by the Exchange.

 In the event of the termination or expiration of the Agreement requires the transfer of some or all Enrollees into any other health plan, the terms of coverage under Contractor’s QHP shall not be carried over to the replacement QHP but rather the transferred Enrollees shall be entitled only to the extent of coverage offered through the replacement QHP as of the effective date of transfer to the new QHP.